-Tic-Tac-Toe is a simple enough game that analyzing it could provide a good introduction to game theory.
-Since everyone already knows that, with best play, the game is a draw, this analysis won't be performed here.
-I will ask the question, though, if you are the second player, what first move should you make to help ensure a draw?
+Since everyone already knows that, with best play, Tic-Tac-Toe is a draw, I won't perform a detailed analysis of the best strategy for the game here.
+I will ask this question, though: If you are the second player, what first move should you make to help ensure a draw?

 If the first player chooses the centre square to start, the second player, in order to not lose, must select one of the corner squares.
 If the first player plays first in the corner square, the second player must select the centre square.
 If the first player selects a side square, there are several possibilities.
 See the images on the left for more information.